E9

 • If E9 returns immediately, the thermostat's output triac is likely damaged.

 • 5.
-Replace thermostat:
+Replace the thermostat:

 • The output triac is PCB-mounted and not user-serviceable.
 Replace the thermostat unit.

-When to call a professional: If you suspect a shorted heating mat or actuator, a heating specialist should test insulation resistance and repair or replace the load safely.
+When to call a professional: If you suspect a shorted heating mat or actuator, a heating specialist should test the insulation resistance and repair or replace the load safely.

 Advertisements